haiwera-silk-cd/magento-devdocs/guides/v2.0/get-started/gs-web-api-request.md

 ### Call payload {#payload}
 The call payload is set of input <i>parameters</i>和<i>attributes</i> that you supply with the request.
 API operations have both _required_ and _optional_ inputs.

-You specify input parameters in the URI.
-For example, in the `GET/V1/customers/:customerId` URI, you must specify the `customerId` template parameter.
+You specify input parameters in the URI. 例如， in the `GET/V1/customers/:customerId` URI, you must specify the `customerId` template parameter.
 This parameter filters the response by the specified customer ID.

-You specify input attributes in a JSON- or XML-formatted request body.
-For example, in the `POST /V1/customers` call, you must specify a request body like this:
+You specify input attributes in a JSON- or XML-formatted request body. 例如， in the `POST /V1/customers` call, you must specify a request body like this:

 {% highlight json %}
 {